CarrotSugar/CarrotSugar/README.md

 - 🎓 I graduated with a Bachelor of Science & Technology in Computer Scinece.

-- 💻 I interested in frontend developer.
+- 💻 I interested in web programming and mobile application.

 - 👀 Fun fact : 📚 I like to read webtoon whenever I have free time.